Irving Kriesberg: Awards

 Kriesberg received a Ford Foundation grant in 1965, the John Simon Guggenheim Foundation Memorial Award in 1976, a Fulbright Fellowship from 1965-1966, a National Endowment for the Arts Award in 1981, and a Lee Krasner Award from the Pollock-Krasner Foundation for a lifetime of achievement in 2002.

 In 1992, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1994.

 Museum collections

-Kriesberg's paintings are held in the permanent collection of over 74 American art museums including, the Museum of Modern Art, the Whitney Museum of American Art, the Corcoran Gallery, the Brooklyn Museum, the Detroit Institute of Art, the Eli and Edythe Broad Art Museum, the National Gallery, the Butler Institute of American Art, the Birmingham Museum of Art, The Jewish Museum, the University of Michigan Museum of Art, the Dayton Art Institute, the Allentown Art Museum, the Boca Raton Museum of Art, the Rose Art Museum, the Kemper Museum of Contemporary Art, the Scottsdale MoCA, and the Crocker Art Museum.
+Kriesberg's paintings are held in the permanent collection of over 74 American art museums including, the Museum of Modern Art, the Whitney Museum of American Art, the Corcoran Gallery, the Brooklyn Museum, the Detroit Institute of Art, the Eli and Edythe Broad Art Museum, the National Gallery, the Butler Institute of American Art, the Birmingham Museum of Art, The Jewish Museum, the University of Michigan Museum of Art, the Dayton Art Institute, the Allentown Art Museum, the Boca Raton Museum of Art, the Rose Art Museum, the Kemper Museum of Contemporary Art, the Scottsdale MoCA, the Longview Museum of Fine Arts and the Crocker Art Museum.